jugaadmeal/JugaadMeal/README.md

-# CampusEats  Bento App 🍱
+# JugaadMeal  Bento App 🍱

-CampusEats is a premium on-campus food delivery and collaborative menu-polling platform built for universities.
+JugaadMeal is a premium on-campus food delivery and collaborative menu-polling platform built for universities.

 ## Technology Stack